-No matter what is type negotiation is an art that can be perfected through the various strategies.
+No matter what is type negotiation is an art that can be perfected through the various strategies of Negotiation.
 In the book ‘Art and Science of Negotiation,’ it is mentioned that negotiation is both an art and a science.
 The Science part of negotiation consists of the ‘systematic analysis’ of the problem and the art part consists of interpersonal skills and the charismatic way of argumentation.
-There are however prerequisites essential to the process of negotiation.
-They are as follows:-

 - The voluntary consent of both parties to negotiate on the dispute.